 - Report what’s happening.
 If someone keeps sending offensive posts when you’ve asked them not to, you can make a complaint using the report link.
 Most sites have some way for you to report bad behaviour.

 Don’t be afraid to stand up for yourself or someone else who is being bullied this way.
 The bullying can usually be stopped pretty quickly when people speak up.

-Talk about it: Being vocal about cyber bullying lets people know it’s not OK and reminds others how to treat people online.
+- Talk about it.
+Being vocal about cyber bullying lets people know it’s not okay and reminds others how to treat people online.